sEbi3/ExampleCallouts/README.md

 # What is that?
 ExampleCallouts is an open source project and will remain so.
 This project is there for you to see how callouts of this kind are constructed.
+These callouts are from my pack <a href="https://www.lcpdfr.com/downloads/gta5mods/scripts/20730-unitedcallouts-robbery-drugs-burglary-more/">UnitedCallouts</a>

  # Requirements / dependencies
 - LSPDFR 0.4.7 (or higher) <a href="https://www.lcpdfr.com/files/file/7792-lspd-first-response">Download here</a>